Aso ebi

-Asọ-Ẹbí (Yoruba), sometimes spelt as Asọẹbí in Nigeria is a uniform dress or dressing code/style that is traditionally worn by the Yoruba People is an indicator of cooperation, camaraderie and solidarity during ceremonies, events and festive periods.
+Asọ-Ẹbí (Yoruba), sometimes spelt as Asọẹbí in Nigeria, is a uniform dress or dressing code/style that is traditionally worn by the Yoruba People is an indicator of cooperation, camaraderie and solidarity during ceremonies, events and festive periods.
 The purpose of wearing the dress can be to serve as self-identification with age mates, relatives or friends during social occasions or funerals.

 Origins

 The word Aṣo in Yoruba means cloth and Ẹbí denotes family group.
-Asọ-Ẹbí can be described as a family dress code usually worn in uniforms during family ceremonies such as weddings, funerals, birthdays & anniversaries.
+Asọ-Ẹbí can be described as a family dress code usually worn in uniforms during family ceremonies such as weddings, funerals, birthdays and anniversaries.
 The practice has now spread beyond family dressing because well-wishers of a celebrant can wear the Asọ-Ẹbí.

-Ayodele Olukoju, a Nigerian economic historian, believes Asọ-Ẹbí became a novelty in 1920 during a period of post-World War I economic boom triggered by the higher prices for products such as oil palm.
+Ayodele Olukoju, a Nigerian economic historian, believes Asọ-Ẹbí became a novelty in 1920 during a period of post–World War I economic boom triggered by the higher prices for products such as oil palm.
 William Bascom traced the origin to an earlier period when members of Yoruba age grade wore uniform dress to mark fraternal bonds.
 In the 1950s, members of women's organizations or egbes turned out to ceremonies and anniversaries of relatives in the same style of dress, sandals, lappa, smock, or necklace; the culture signifies close friendship.
 The uniform dressing can also be a measure of personal affluence because aso ebi involves rivalry between various egbes or groups with each group competing to outshine each other in terms of quality, originality and richness of the uniform.